-- Be sure to stop the engine before changing oil. - Allow engine to cool down sufficiently, oil can be hot and can burn. - 1.
-Park the vehicle on a flat surface, raise the cargo bed, and mount the safety support. - 2.
-Put a film of clean transmission oil; - Quickly tighten the filter until it contacts the mounting surface, tighten it an additional 1 turn only. - After running the engine for a few minutes, stop the engine and check the oil level again.
+- Be sure to stop the engine before changing oil. - Allow engine to cool down sufficiently, oil can be hot and can burn. - Park the vehicle on a flat surface, raise the cargo bed, and mount the safety support. - 2.
+Put a film of clean transmission oil:

+- Quickly tighten the filter until it contacts the mounting surface, tighten it an additional 1 turn only. - 4.
+After running the engine for a few minutes, stop the engine and check the oil level again.
 Add oil to the prescribed level.

 Oil capacity [Filter exchanged] 1L (1.05U.S. qts.)
-Oil capacity [Filler exchanged] 1L (1.050.5. qts.)